 - 2. The directors have confirmed that none of them is serving as a director on more than seven listed companies, including this company (excluding the listed subsidiaries of listed holding companies where applicable). - 3.
 All the resident directors of the company are registered as taxpayers and none of them has defaulted in payment of any loan to a banking company, a DFI or an NBFI or, being a member of stock exchange, has been declared as a defaulter by that stock exchange. - 4.
-The company has prepared a "Code of Conduct" and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures. - 5.
+One casual vacancy occurred during the year and filled within the required time. - 5.
+The company has prepared a "Code of Conduct" and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures. - 6.
 The Board has developed a vision/mission statement, overall corporate strategy and significant policies of the company.
-A complete record of particulars of significant policies along with the dates on which they were approved or amended has been maintained. - 6.
-All the powers of the Board have been duly exercised and decisions on material transactions, including appointment and determination of remuneration and terms and conditions of employment of the CEO, other executive and non-executive directors, have been taken by the Board/shareholders. - 7.
+A complete record of particulars of significant policies along with the dates on which they were approved or amended has been maintained. - 7.
+All the powers of the Board have been duly exercised and decisions on material transactions, including appointment and determination of remuneration and terms and conditions of employment of the CEO, other executive and non-executive directors, have been taken by the Board/shareholders. - 8.
 The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose and the Board meet at least once in every quarter.
 Written notices of the Board meetings, along with agenda and working papers, were circulated at least seven days before the meetings.
 The minutes of the meetings were appropriately recorded and circulated.